 Along with the New World Expansion, Rise of the Angry Earth, you’ll be able to travel through Aeternum faster by riding a customizable mount.
-There will be 3 different variations of mounts in New World including horses, dire wolves, and lions.
-There’s also a new riding skill associated with mounts that players can level up in order to gain additional mount speed.
+There are 3 different variations of mounts in New World including horses, dire wolves, and lions.
+There’s also a riding skill associated with mounts that players can level up in order to gain additional mount speed.

 You can summon your mount from almost any location outside of combat.
 Below you will find everything you need to know about mounts in New World.